plotly/plotly.github.io/_posts/2015-07-30-update-your-plot.md

+---
 layout: two_column_layout
 title: Update a Plotly Graph with New Data
 subtitle: How to update your plotly graphs with new data
-permalink: /update-your-plot
+permalink: /update-a-graphs-data
-imageurl:
+imageurl: /static/images/embed-plotly-graphs/graph-thumbnail.png
-state: inactive
+state: active
 tags: basic
 meta_description: A tutorial on how to update data in and add data to Plotly graphs.
 Plotly is the easiest way to graph and share your data.
-actioncall: Update your plots
+actioncall: Make a plot
+---

 #Update your grids and plots